Portal User Guide

 Page

-Pages will be assembled by your site's administrator, and will be made up of various content blocks.
+Pages are created by your site's administrator, and consist of content blocks.
 An example of an administrator-created page is your portal's homepage

 URL